Eurasian eagle-owl: Distribution

 The Eurasian eagle-owl is one of the most widely distributed of all owl species, although it is far less wide-ranging than the short-eared owl (Asio flammeus) and long-eared owl and lacks the circumpolar range of boreal species such as great grey owl, boreal owl and northern hawk owl (Surnia ulula).
 This eagle-owl reaches its westernmost range in the Iberian Peninsula, both almost throughout Spain and more spottily in Portugal.
 From there, the Eurasian eagle-owl ranges widely in the south of France from Toulouse to Monaco and as far north into the central part of the country as in Allier.
-Farther north, they are found sporadically and discontinuously in Luxembourg, southern and western Belgium and scarcely into the Netherlands.
+Farther north, they have spread into Luxembourg, southern and western Belgium and most of the Netherlands.
 It is infrequently found in southern and central United Kingdom.
 In Germany, the eagle-owl can be found in large but highly discontinuous areas, mostly in the south and central areas but is almost entirely absent in areas such as Brandenburg.
 Across from its south German range, this species range is nearly continuous into the Czech Republic, Slovakia, northern and eastern Hungary and very spottily into Poland.
 In the fairly montane countries of Switzerland and Austria, the eagle-owl can be found fairly broadly.
-In Italy, the Eurasian eagle-owl is found where the habitat is favorable in much of the northern, western and central portions down to as far south Melito di Porto Salvo.
+In Italy, the Eurasian eagle-owl is found where the habitat is favourable in much of the northern, western and central portions down to as far south Melito di Porto Salvo.
 From Italy, this species sweeps quite broadly along the Mediterranean coast in Southeastern Europe from Slovenia mostly continuously to most of Greece and Bulgaria.
 In eastern Europe, the Eurasian eagle-owl is found essentially throughout from central Romania to Estonia.
 The species also occupies a majority of Finland and Scandinavia, where most broadly found in Norway, somewhat more spottily in Sweden and in Denmark it is found widely in Jutland (absent from the islands).